 I know somebody out there who is an experienced canner is shaking their head at me right now.
 That’s okay, I’m not offended.
 But, you guys are awesome!

-I have been reading through the book of Exodus lately and today I came across the story of the plagues.
-I was reading about the hardness of Pharaoh’s heart each time a plague had come.
+If you read through the book of Exodus, you will come across the story of the plagues.
+With that, you will also read about the hardness of Pharaoh’s heart each time a plague had come.
 Even after dealing with an invasion of lice and flies he still refused God.
 Some people have to learn lessons the hard way, I guess.
+Ever been there?

-As I continued reading, I came to Exodus 8:22-23 where it says, “I will sever in that day the land of Goshen, in which my people dwell, that no swarms of flies shall be there; to the end thou mayest know that I am the LORD in the midst of the earth.
-And I will put a division between my people and thy people: to morrow shall this sign be,” (KJV).
-This is what had me thinking about the ability preserve and can one’s own stuff.
+As you continue reading, you will come to Exodus 8:22-23 where it says, “I will sever in that day the land of Goshen, in which my people dwell, that no swarms of flies shall be there; to the end thou mayest know that I am the LORD in the midst of the earth.
+And I will put a division between my people and thy people: to morrow shall this sign be.”
+This is what had me thinking about the ability to preserve and can one’s own stuff.

 I am amazed at the keeping power of God.
 Thinking from a human perspective, how difficult would it be to keep flies and other plagues from entering a land adjacent to the one being afflicted for their wrong?
-This wasn’t a bother-you-at-a-picnic-fly-issue.
-This was nasty!
+This wasn’t a “bother-you-at-a-picnic-fly-issue.”
+This was a completely nasty situation!

-It was very intense, but God kept His people separated from that nasty situation (vs. 22).
-He put a “division” between good and evil; between those who were for Him and those who were against Him.
+It was very intense, but through it all, God kept His people separated from that nasty situation (vs. 22).
+He put a division between good and evil; between those who were for Him and those who were against Him.
 Those that were for God didn’t end up with flies in their mouths and in their land and in every other place and thing they weren’t supposed to be.
 Can you feel your skin crawling at the thought of it all?

 God is a keeper of them that put their trust in Him.
-Ps.
-16:1, KJV, says, “Preserve me, O God: for in thee do I put my trust.”
-There’s a lot of junk that goes on around us each and every day but God has a special watch over them that belong to Him.
+Psalm 16:1 says, “Preserve me, O God: for in thee do I put my trust.”
+There’s a lot of junk that goes on around us each and every day but God has a special watch over them that belongs to Him.
 What seemed like an impossibility of not having any flies enter Goshen, God did it!
 “Behold, I am the LORD, the God of all flesh: is there anything too hard for me?”
-(Jeremiah 32:37, KJV).
+(Jeremiah 32:37; emphasis mine).